With the presence of the Digital Millennium Copyright Act (DMCA), both amateur and major streamers are not excused from following copyright laws.

-When it comes to the Twitch and DMCA strikes, there is a little confusion on what this means for smaller streamers.
-Can you play copyright music on Twitch?
+When it comes to the Twitch and DMCA strikes, there is a little confusion on what this means for smaller streamers in particular.
+So, can you play copyrighted music on Twitch?
 In this article, we’ll be taking a look at exactly that!

 Can Small Streamers Use Copyrighted Music?